 Causes & Types of Wrist Sprains

-Wrists sprains are a common injury and are often caused by sporting activities or everyday falls.
+Wrists sprains are a common activity triggered injury and are often caused by sporting activities or everyday falls.
 Wrist sprains often occur when the hand is held out to break or cushion a fall and the wrist is bent back upon impact with the ground.
 In sports such as skiing, snowboarding, or football, sprains are a common injury.
 When a sprain occurs, the wrist usually swells up and is rather painful, especially when moved.

 The ligament that is usually sprained is the scapho-lunate ligament, which runs between the scaphoid and lunate bones in the wrist.
 There are a lot of bones in the wrist, so many ligaments are needed to hold them together.
 Unlike the scapho-lunate ligament, however, these other ligaments are not injured as often.
 Minor wrist sprains may just stretch the ligament slightly; more serious sprains can actually rupture the ligament.

 If a sprain is suspected, your board-certified plastic hand surgeon will start off by examining your wrist to see how well it moves, where it hurts, and whether it is stable.
 To see if there are any fractured bones and how they are positioned, x-rays are usually taken.
 Additionally, an MRI may be taken to confirm the hand surgeon's diagnosis.

 If the wrist is sprained, you'll likely have a splint or cast placed around it to prevent movement.
 However, surgery may be a possibility as well.
 The surgery can be performed in a traditional, open, or arthroscopic manner.

 If arthroscopic surgery is performed, several small cuts the size of a grain of rice will be made around the wrist and a tiny camera will be inserted through them to examine the bones and ligaments and possibly treat them.